All Along the Watchtower: Recording

 According to Hendrix's regular engineer Eddie Kramer, the guitarist cut a large number of takes on the first day of recording in January in London, shouting chord changes at Dave Mason who featured at the session and played an additional 12-string guitar.
 Halfway through the session, bass player Noel Redding became dissatisfied with the proceedings and left.
 He would later note that he disliked the song and preferred Dylan's version.
 Mason then took over on bass.
 According to Kramer, the final bass part was played by Hendrix himself.
-Hendrix's friend and Rolling Stones multi-instrumentalist Brian Jones contributed the dry rattles heard in the intro, played on a vibraslap.
-This sparse version without any overdubs would eventually feature on the South Saturn Delta compilation released in 1997.
+Hendrix's friend and Rolling Stones multi-instrumentalist Brian Jones contributed the dry rattles featured in the intro, played on a vibraslap.
+This sparse version without any overdubs would eventually appear on the South Saturn Delta compilation released in 1997.

 Kramer and Chas Chandler mixed the first version of "All Along the Watchtower" on January 26 in 1968, but Hendrix was quickly dissatisfied with the result and went on re-recording and overdubbing guitar parts during June, July, and August at the Record Plant studio in New York City.
 Engineer Tony Bongiovi has described Hendrix becoming increasingly dissatisfied as the song progressed, overdubbing more and more guitar parts, moving the master tape from a four-track to a twelve-track to a sixteen-track machine.
 Bongiovi recalled, "Recording these new ideas meant he would have to erase something.
 In the weeks prior to the mixing, we had already recorded a number of overdubs, wiping track after track.
 [Hendrix] kept saying, 'I think I hear it a little bit differently.'"
 Apparently, Hendrix was trying to record what Zak has referred to in the song as a 'deep tone with a heavy beat' which was not highlighted in Dylan's version.
 By the end of the sessions, Kramer and Hendrix had 16 tracks to use for mixing the song that soon became the intended single of the album.